futrime/lip/docs/tutorials/create_a_lip_tooth.md

 - **A tool to edit tooth.json** Any text editor you have will work fine.
 The most popular are VSCode and Vim.

-- **A command terminal** Lip works well with both PowerShell and cmd in Windows.
+- **A command terminal** lip works well with both PowerShell and cmd in Windows.

-- **Lip command-line tool** You should install Lip in advance.
+- **lip command-line tool** You should install lip in advance.
 For more information, refer to [Installation](../installation.md)

 ## Prepare plugin distributions

-Lip fetches all content of a version of a Git repository for installing.
+lip fetches all content of a version of a Git repository for installing.
 Therefore, you should get all files to be installed ready under the management of Git.

 If you just work with text (e.g. script plugins, addons), you could just use the repository for development to create a tooth.